 ✓ Semi-private room accommodations

-✓ Medicines as medically necessary in the emergency room and during confinement
+✓ Medicines as medically in the emergency room and during confinement

 ✓ Surgery and surgeon's fees when medically necessary

-"Emergency" shall mean the sudden, unexpected onset of illness or injury having the potential of causing immediate disability or death or requiring the immediate alleviation of severe pain and discomfort.
-Some examples of accidents covered by ER Care All-In 80 Kids are new fractures, new burns, new animal bites, and new cuts that need suturing.
+Things to Note: "Emergency" shall mean the sudden, unexpected onset of illness or injury having the potential of causing immediate disability or death or requiring the immediate alleviation of severe pain and discomfort.

-This health card is applicable to children, 1-17 years old, and is valid for 12 months or up until used which ever comes first.
+This health card is applicable to adults, 18-64 years old, and is valid for 12 months or up until used which ever comes first.
 The final medical diagnosis shall be the basis for a Member's eligibility to emergency care benefits under the Agreement.
-PhilHealth is required for the availment of this health card during hospital confinement
+PhilHealth is required for the availment of this health card during hospital confinement.

 *Top 6 Hospitals – Asian Hospital and Medical Center, Cardinal Santos Medical Center, Makati Medical Center, St. Luke's Medical Center (QC and BGC) and The Medical City

-1. What does ER Care All-In 80 Kids cover?
+1. What does ER Care All-In 80 Adults cover?

 2. What are considered emergency cases and accidents?